 Lithuanian cuisine is the most exotic and special despite its diversity.
 Some of them include the rye bread varieties, kepta duona (fried bread), kugelis, beetroot soup (cold borscht), and spit cake.

 Discover More With Ling!

 The knowledge of such food dishes will undoubtedly help you get a hold of your desired flavor in Lithuania and give you a great insight into the food culture.
-If you wish to continue learning more about Lithuanian vocabulary and cultural facts, head on to Ling App.
+If you wish to continue learning more about Lithuanian vocabulary and cultural facts, head on to the Ling app.

-Ling is a language learning app that will provide amazing content on different topics such as grammar, basic words, greetings, translations, etc. They have native speakers contributing to this content, ensuring natural resources that enhance your language skills.
+Ling is a language learning app that will provide amazing content on different topics such as Lithuanian grammar, basic words, greetings in Lithuanian, translations, etc. They have native speakers contributing to this content, ensuring natural resources that enhance your language skills.